-The Performance Concentration of the Department of Theatre Arts builds upon the core requirements of the Theatre Arts major by offering courses in three primary areas—the investigation of disciplines (voice, movement, approaches to acting), the acquisition of skills and skill sets (such as tap dance, stage combat, makeup, period styles), and the application of process (such as scene study, rehearsal & performance).
+The Performance concentration of the Department of Theatre Arts builds upon the core requirements of the Theatre Arts major by offering courses in three primary areas—the investigation of disciplines (voice, movement, approaches to acting), the acquisition of skills and skill sets (such as tap dance, stage combat, period styles), and the application of process (such as scene study, rehearsal & performance).

-Classes include Acting 1, the foundation for all performance courses; Acting 2, the exploration of the acting process and application of that process to text; Acting 3, focusing on heightened theatrical language and Shakespeare; Scene Study, the investigation of specific genre or styles of playing such as Epic, Greek, and Restoration drama; and Acting 4, a preparatory class for entering the profession, culminating in a showcase of scenes and monologues for an audience of industry professionals.
+Classes include Acting I, the foundation for all performance courses; Acting II, the exploration of the acting process and application of that process to text; Acting III, focusing on heightened theatrical language and Shakespeare; Scene Study, the investigation of specific genre or styles of playing such as Epic, Greek, and Restoration drama; and Acting IV, a preparatory class for entering the profession, culminating in a showcase of scenes and monologues for an audience of industry professionals.

 Voice and Speech

 Voice and Speech is taught through a sequence of three classes with a variety of methodologies: Fitzmaurice voice work, Lessac work, and the exercises of Cicely Berry and Patsy Rodenberg.
 Students gain a working knowledge of safe vocal practice and learn the fundamentals of clear speech and rich vocal expressiveness in Speech for the Stage.
-A Dialects course is offered, and an Advanced Voice and Speech examines the intersection of voice work and acting.
+A Dialects course is offered, and Advanced Voice and Speech examines the intersection of voice work and acting.
 Students will gain a solid working knowledge of their instrument and their craft.

-Movement introduces students to universal tools for the actor: grounded alignment, breath, focus, flexibility, presence, stillness, weight shifts, and ability to direct energy from their center to a partner, ensemble and environment.
-Movement will be offered and layered in a sequence of three classes using methodologies that include Feldenkrais, Viewpoints, Chekhov, Yoga, Composition and Trish Arnold work among others.
-A variety of physical warm-ups through-out the three classes will offer students a disciplined way to work with themselves outside of class and as they continue on after graduation.
+Movement introduces students to universal tools for the actor: grounded alignment, breath, focus, flexibility, presence, stillness, weight shifts, and ability to direct energy from their center to a partner, ensemble, and environment.
+Movement will be offered and layered in a sequence of three classes using methodologies that include Feldenkrais, Viewpoints, Chekhov, Yoga, Composition, and Trish Arnold work among others.
+A variety of physical warm-ups throughout the three classes will offer students a disciplined way to work with themselves outside of class and as they continue on after graduation.